adarshraj99/ML-DL.md/processes & keywords.md

 ![image](https://github.com/user-attachments/assets/a751fe0b-6bac-4a3c-8ad5-8a2e74dfb685)

 Here the only difference is: 1 single neuron from one layer influences all neurons of the other layer. so, should sum over layer L.
+These solves the way to find the bottom most point.

+### How LLM works: